sbalestra/know-how/git.md

 Tell git the bad commit: `git bisect bad <commit>` (this will checkout another commit between the good and the bad commit)

+Alternatively initialize and start with one command, which also tells git both a bad and one or multiple good commits: `git bisect start <badcommit> <goodcommit> <goodcommit>`

 Repeatedly tell git if the currently checked out commit is good or bad: `git bisect good` or `git bisect bad`

 In the end git will report: